BuenoIT/products/rockPaperScissorsGame/README.md

 ### 🎁 Expressions of gratitude

-Thank you, Conestoga College, especially Mr. Sukhbir Tatla for providing the classes to understand completely JavScript functionilities and demonstrate the procedures to apply the technology in this in class activity.
+Thank you, Conestoga College, especially Mr. Sukhbir Tatla for providing the classes to understand completely JavScript functionalities and demonstrate the procedures to apply the technology in this in class activity.